yushakareem/Arianna/README.md

 1. build or modify available ontologies using protege, and
 2. link the ontologies together to form a network of ontologies.

-Afterwhich the developer runs the system and voila! human activity recognition and context-awareness begins.
-That is, aquisition of sensors data from DB, manipulation of knowledge within the network of ontologies and reasoning based on that knowledge in a multi-threaded way.
+Afterwhich the developer runs the system and voila! human activity recognition and context-awareness begins, i.e., (i) aquisition of sensors data from DB, (ii) manipulation of knowledge (linked to the sensors data) within the network of ontologies and reasoning across the network in a multi-threaded way.
 In essence, the developer is free from developing the third step as mentioned in the first paragraph.

 Furthermore, Arianna is intended, to be an explainable AI (Artificial Intelligence/Inference) system and to be a base on which further progress can be made with respect to, nonmonotonic reasoning via integration with fuzzy and/or probabilistic approaches.